 Did you know that if the average American maintained their total calories but just swapped in vegetable oil for butter and olive oil they would gain an average of 23lbs?
 Isn’t that crazy!

 People are getting sicker by the teaspoon all the while thinking they are doing something good for themselves.

 Resolve with me to eliminate vegetable oils from your life.

 What kind of oils should you be using?

-Look for coconut oil, extra virgin olive oil, avocado oil, ghee, and butter on any packaged food item, and of course in your own home choose health.
+Cook with coconut oil, extra virgin olive oil, avocado oil, ghee, and butter.
+It’s also important to check your packaged food items to make sure that they contain healthy oils.
 By doing so, you are turning off a faucet of inflammation and cell membrane aging.

 What oils are best for high heat cooking?

 When cooking at high heat, it’s best to use oils with a high smoke point such as avocado oil or ghee (clarified butter).